 Type of Grass

-Perennial ryegrass and tall fescue produce thatch slowly, if at all, so you’ll only need to dethatch such a lawn once every few years, if ever.
+- Perennial ryegrass and tall fescue produce thatch slowly, if at all, so you’ll only need to dethatch these lawns once every few years, if ever.
 Even so, it’s wise to always keep an eye on signs that indicate a thatch problem.

 Lawns installed with sod are also more prone to thatch than seeded ones.
 Sod is often heavily fertilized in sod farms and will produce lots of organic matter.
 It also has a thick layer of roots that often have a hard time burying deep into a lawn’s dirt.
 Many roots remain shallow, dry out, and add to the thatch.